AklimaRimi/CSRankings_Computer_Science_Rankings_AI_Dept/README.md

 # Conclusion
 This entire project is for Data Analysis.
 It's suitable for beginners.
 This project can be executed by anyone.
-If you face any problem feel free to comment.
-You can `Support` me by giving a `Star`.